Serpent OS will always respect your privacy.

 3. Lawful, fair and transparent processing

 a.
 To ensure its processing of data is lawful, fair and transparent, Serpent OS shall maintain a Register of Services. b.
 The Register of Services shall be reviewed at least annually. c.
-Serpent OS services are defined as its primary website, its Tracker and its downloads (packages + OS Image Files). c.
+Serpent OS services are defined as its primary website, its Forums and its downloads (packages + OS Image Files). c.
 Individuals have the right to access their personal data and any such requests made to Serpent OS shall be dealt with in a timely manner, in line with Article 15 of the GDPR.

 4. Lawful purposes